pbkompasz/confidential-polling/README.md

 There are two validation types: **eager** and **lazy**.

 - **Eager validation** means that data is validated at submission time, for each submission individually.
-- **Lazy validation** means that data is either validated at the end of the survey or in batches while the survey is ongoing.
+- **Lazy validation** means that data is either validated at the end of the survey

 ## Scalability

 By opting to use the most favorable settings (lazy evaluation with lazy validation), and thanks to Incremental Merkle Trees and batched execution, the survey can support a high number of participants.
 You can check the benchmarks below where the estimated gas costs and execution times are presented for various numbers of participants, e.g., 1000.

 The complexity of creating an analytics query is: